Skip to Content

 July 24, 2007 • Darrell Shandrow Hilliker

 The Federal Emergency Management Agency appears to have learned its lesson after Hurricane Katrina, where it did not permit blind and visually impaired citizens to complete online applications for assistance due to the inaccessibility of its visual verification scheme.
-The government agency has since done a 180 degree turn, providing a text based CAPTCHA that permits access to everyone, regardless of sensory disability.
-The FEMA eServices Application Suite represents a wonderful example of reasonably accomodating both the need to protect online resources and the need to permit access to those resources for all humans, regardless of disability.
+The government agency has since done a 180 degree turn, providing a text based CAPTCHA that… Finish Reading Visual Verification: FEMA’s Example Shows One Way to Do it Right for Everyone

 Press Release: Yahoo!
 Asked to Reasonably Accomodate the Blind by Adding Audio CAPTCHA